leoschwab/xymbassadors/BrandSentiment/3rdPartyBrandExpression.md

 **Zaif:**

-Zaif is a prominent Japanese cryptocurrency exchange, and one of those licensed and regulated by the Japanese Financial Services Agency (FSA).[2
+Zaif is a prominent Japanese cryptocurrency exchange, and one of those licensed and regulated by the Japanese Financial Services Agency (FSA).

 ![image](https://user-images.githubusercontent.com/78247431/126855497-76bd1ece-c099-423a-bbb9-d9474006fd61.png)